JWock82/Pynite/README.md

 * sympy: Only needed if you want to view the derivations used to build PyNite.

 # What's New?
+v0.0.50
+* Bug fix for cylindrical meshes.
+* Added tension/compression only support springs.
+This required some reworking of how support springs are implemented.
+See the "Beam on Elastic Foundation" example for an example of how to properly use support springs.
+* More PEP8 style changes.
+This shouldn't change the way you use the program.
+Some of the internal calls to function names still referenced the old function names.
+It was leading to deprecation warnings during runtime.
+* Fixed a divide by zero error for plotting contours on models with nodes not attached to plates/quads.

 v0.0.49
 * Major speed boost.
 A lot of time was being wasted reading/writing to a SciPy `lil_matrix` format.
 The stiffness matrix is now assembled as a `coo_format` first, and then switched to lil format later on to facilitate slicing.
 * Refactored node names to match PEP8 style guide.
 Instead of `iNode`, `jNode`, etc. PyNite now uses `i_node`, `j_node` etc. This should only affect you if you were using the keyword arguments for node names.